Netflix/dispatch/docs/user-guide/incident-commander.md

 ### /dispatch-run-workflow

-This command will run a pre-configured workflow and associate it's artifacts with the current incident.
+This command will run a pre-configured workflow and associate its artifacts with the current incident.

 ![](../.gitbook/assets/slack-conversation-run-workflow.png)